Jeffrey Epstein reportedly found injured in jail cell

 Jeffrey Epstein was found injured in his New York City jail cell Wednesday night, NBC News reported.

-Epstein, a wealthy, politically-connected financier and convicted sex offender, was found semi-conscious and in the fetal position with marks on his neck, the report said, and the incident is under investigation.
+Mr. Epstein, a wealthy, politically-connected financier and convicted sex offender, was found semi-conscious and in the fetal position with marks on his neck, the report said, and the incident is under investigation.

-Two sources told NBC News that Epstein may have tried to hang himself, while a third source cautioned that his injuries were not serious and that the incident may have been part of an effort to obtain a transfer.
+Two sources told NBC News that Mr. Epstein may have tried to hang himself, while a third source cautioned that his injuries were not serious and that the incident may have been part of an effort to obtain a transfer.

 A fourth source said that an assault has not been ruled out, and that an inmate was questioned.